System Ages: A Deeper Understanding of How You’ve Been Aging

 • Organs and systems age at different rates and some show greater variation between individuals than others.

-• Biological age measures the age your body is expected to perform or function, providing insights into your overall health.
+• Biological age measures the age at which your body is expected to perform or function, providing insights into your overall health.

 • System ages represent the biological age of individual systems, such as the brain, heart, metabolic, and immune, and provide a snapshot of their relative contribution to your overall long-term health and wellness.